 Do not rinse the interior of the sample container with site water prior to collection.

 If an algal scum layer is present, avoid submerging the bottle through the algal scum layer as this may introduce algal scum into the sample and may not be representative of the water column.
-Refer to Surface Scum Sampling procedure in 2.6 to collect a representative grab sample if scum is present.
+Refer to Surface Scum Sampling procedure in 2.6.

 Water column samples at depth

 Collect samples at depth per FS 2000.
-Document the method of sampling if collecting a sample with a Coliwasa tube, Alpha bottle, or other secondary sampling device.
+Document the method of sampling if collecting a sample with an integrated tube, Van Dorn, Alpha bottle, or other secondary sampling device.

 For cyanotoxin analysis, the intermediate sampling device must be constructed of materials compatible with sampling for cyanotoxins as specified in Table FS 1000-3 (e.g., glass, Teflon®).